kevinb4/chat-legacy/README.md

 #Github Errors
 If you are getting "Filename is too long" error, run `git config --system core.longpaths true` in git shell.

-#Test Server
-A test server has been setup here http://chatproject.ddns.net:3000/

 #ToDo List
 - [x] Remake UI/Rewrite code from socket.io tutorial